-6.1.3.1 Special Treatment of the Lower Return Period Distribution

-The FIMP storm training set was selected using the peak-over-threshold method.
-Namely, only storms exceeding a prescribed surge level were included.
-Such a statistical approach produces reliable stage-frequency estimates for moderate to large return periods.
+6.1.3.1 Special Treatment of the Lower Return Period Distribution statistical approach produces reliable stage-frequency estimates for moderate to large return periods.
 However, stage for smaller return periods (less than 10 years) may not be adequately represented.
-For the FIMP study, the peaks-over-threshold method significantly underestimated water level for small return periods.
+For the FIMP study, the peaks-over-threshold method significantly underestimated water level for small return periods (See Appendix A1 Section 10 for additional details).
 Because very small events, 1- to 2-year return period, play an important role in the economic analyses, an alternate approach was adopted for the FIMP study to determine stages for small return periods.